 Another major trend in these markets is the rapid urbanization taking place.
 Out of the world’s ten largest populated cities, eight are situated in Asia.
 Asia has a wide pool of skilled and educated individuals and the numbers are still growing fast.
 Consequently, all Asian countries witnessed rapid brain-drain processes in recent years to European or American countries.

 Asia ranks the highest among the diverse continents with almost all its countries having differences in their ethnicities, cultures, religions, economies, historical and political backgrounds, and Government systems.
-Moreover, while some of the Asian countries have fast emerged as developed countries in the world, some are still in the transition stage.
+Moreover, while some Asian countries have fast emerged as developed countries in the world, some are still in the transition stage.

 Tokyo, Japan skyline at Tokyo Tower.